 - For NRIs, the tax exemption limit is Rs 2.5 lacs irrespective of their age.
 For residents, it is Rs 2.5 lacs (< 60 years), Rs 3 lacs (between 60 and 80) and Rs 5 lacs (80 years and above)

-- Surcharge and cess are applicable to NRIs too (except in case where DTAA rates are applicable)
+- Surcharge and cess are applicable to NRIs too (except in cases where DTAA rates are applicable)

 - If your income tax liability is lower than TDS deducted, then you can claim back excess tax paid/deducted at the time of filing income tax returns.

-- Payment of TDS or tax does not complete your (NRI’s) tax liability.
+- Deduction of TDS or payment of tax in India does not complete your (NRI’s) tax liability.
 Depending upon tax laws in your country of residence (local), you may be required to pay tax on Indian Income in your local country.
 You can seek tax credit for income tax paid in India if your local country has DTAA with India.
-For instance, dividend income is not taxable in India but may be taxable in your country of residence
+For instance, interest on NRE deposits is not taxable in India but may be taxable in your country of residence

 Disclaimer: This is my interpretation and a very simplistic representation of provisions of Income Tax Act.
 Do understand the list is not exhaustive.
 There might be many provisions that may change the applicable TDS rate or even the tax treatment in a particular case.
 You are advised to seek services of a tax consultant before making any investment decision.